andrewrk/naught/README.md

 Features:
 ---------

- * zero downtime code deployment
+ * Zero downtime code deployment
- * ability to change environment variables of workers with zero downtime
+ * Ability to change environment variables of workers with zero downtime
- * resuscitation - when a worker dies it is restarted
+ * Resuscitation - when a worker dies it is restarted
- * redirect worker stdout and stderr to rotating gzipped log files
+ * Redirect worker stdout and stderr to rotating gzipped log files
- * runs as daemon, providing ability to start and stop
+ * Runs as daemon, providing ability to start and stop

 Usage:
 ------